 - Shelling out for the beautiful Lake O’ Hara Lodge (overnight option)

 - Booking the Elizabeth Parker Hut (overnight option

 Camping at Lake O’Hara

-It is possible to score a reservation at any time of year as cancelations do occur.
+If you miss the chance to book when the reservation system options, it is possible to score a reservation at any time of year as cancellations do occur.
 Of course, this means campers need flexible dates so it is best suited for locals to the region.
 Campers are treated to one of the nicest backcountry campgrounds operated by Parks Canada.

 Lake O’Hara Campground Rules